Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

 In other words, two labelings are column-equivalent if they have the same set of labels in each fixed column.
-We refer to the pair of a diagram and its labeling $T= (D,\mathcal{L})$ as a \textbf{tableau} (this differs from the tableaux of \cite{AS18}).

 \begin{definition} Given a diagram $D \in \mathcal{P}(D_0)$, the \textbf{standard labeling $\mathcal{L}$ of $D$ with respect to $D_0$} is the unique strict labeling of $D$ that is column-equivalent to the super-standard labeling of $D_0$.
-When the poset containing $D$ is clear from context, we call $\mathcal{L}$ the standard labeling of $D$. \end{definition}
+When the poset containing $D$ is clear from context, we call $\mathcal{L}$ the standard labeling of $D$.
+In a diagram with a standard labeling, we refer to a cell with the label $i$ as an \textbf{$i$-cell.} \end{definition}